notblinkzzz/AWD-Seatwork-1-2-VJ-25/readme.md

 ---

-## Overview
-This seatwork focuses on creating a car rental system that includes 10 cars, with some of them being unavailable.
-The purpose of this website is to apply my knowledge from my past Web Design Subject, and learn how to use JavaScript.
+This seatwork focuses on creating a car rental system that includes 10 cars, with 3 of them being unavailable.
+The purpose of this website is to apply my knowledge from my past Web Design Subject and learn how to use JavaScript.

-The key components of my website include storing user inputs in local storage, hover effects on headers and footers, and input validation for forms.
+The key components of my website include storing user inputs in local storage, return a previously rented car, hover effects on headers and footers, and input validation for forms.

 The technologies that I used were HTML, CSS, and JavaScript.
 I used HTML for the content and structure of the website, CSS to design the content to make it look good, and JavaScript for validations and storing the inputs.